The Little Rascals (animated TV series): Differences between the animated series and the live-action Our Gang films

 The animated series and the original live-action Our Gang films differ in a number of ways.
 The gang now lives in a contemporary 1980s setting, with computers and television.
 Buckwheat is now a clever inventor and is interested in science, always creating new devices for the gang, and Darla's eyes were changed from hazel to blue (although this detail was trivial given that all of the Our Gang shorts were in black-and-white).
 Also in the animated series, the Rascals met in a treehouse and drove around the town of Greenpoint in a dog-drawn vehicle.
 Also, the theme music was completely different.
 Furthermore, many characters such as Stymie don't appear.

 Lawsuit

 In March 1984, Our Gang actor Eugene Lee, who had played Porky in the original theatrical short films as a child from 1935 to 1939, sued Hanna-Barbera Productions for nearly $2 million, claiming that the animated character was a violation of his likeness rights.
 He was joined in the lawsuit by other former Our Gang kids: George McFarland, who had played Spanky, Tommy Bond, who had played Butch, and Sidney Kibrick, who had played The Woim.
 Carl Switzer, Darla Hood and Billie Thomas, who had played Alfalfa, Darla and Buckwheat respectively were already deceased.
 It was found that Hanna-Barbera's license from King World did not include the likeness rights of the former child actors, and the case was settled out of court.

+Following the lawsuit, ABC stopped airing reruns of the show, and the show would not be picked up for syndication anywhere, including Cartoon Network and Boomerang.
+This even prevented Warner Bros.
+Discovery from releasing the show on DVD as confirmed in 2016.